primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 - Case Plan
 - Closure

 **NOTE**: Based on your Primero implementation's configuration, only some of these forms may have approvals enabled.
-If you have questions about which approvals are enabled in your configuration, pleae contact your system administrator.
+If you have questions about which approvals are enabled in your configuration, please contact your system administrator.

 To request approval for one of these forms, click the **Request Approval** action in the Actions menu.